 Scott relocated back to the United States but never closed his foreign accounts in Hong Kong.
 The reason why is because after Scott learned he could earn significant interest income from this account (4% – 8% ROI), which not taxed by the Hong Kong government, Scott padded his accounts – upwards of $2M.

 Scott is using the interest to purchase multiple rental properties both abroad and in the United States.
 It should be noted that Scott opened the account way before FATCA (foreign account tax compliance act) was put into law.
 Therefore, Scott was never worried about the foreign government reporting his account information to the United States.

-After weeks and weeks of Google searches, you have come to the sobering conclusion that you should have been disclosing your offshore/foreign accounts to the U.S. Government and paid U.S. tax on your foreign income (even though it was not subject to tax overseas)
+After weeks and weeks of Google searches for terms such as FBAR, FATCA, etc. you have come to the sobering conclusion that you should have been disclosing your offshore/foreign accounts to the U.S. Government and paid U.S. tax on your foreign income (even though it was not subject to tax overseas)

 You never filed an FBAR (Report of Foreign Bank and Financial Accounts) aka (FinCEN 114) and you have never reported your foreign interest, foreign dividends, or foreign capital gain on your U.S. tax return (FATCA Form 8938 and Schedule B).

 You are usually a law abiding citizen, and therefore want to get into compliance property – so you review your Offshore Voluntary Disclosure Options:

 After researching the programs, Scott came to the following conclusion:

 - Streamlined Domestic – No protection against future audit

 - Streamlined Foreign – He does Not qualify as a Foreign Resident